 Happy first day of Fall!
 Something about Fall makes me want to put caramel on all the things.
 While I wouldn’t necessarily call this Chocolate Caramel Tart a seasonal recipe, I’m perfectly happy to enjoy this recipe all year long. 🙂

-This Chocolate Caramel Tart is a chocolate shortbread crust filled with homemade salted caramel sauce and dark chocolate ganache.
-I also dusted the top of my tart with some powdered sugar for good measure.
+This Chocolate Caramel Tart has a chocolate shortbread crust filled with homemade salted caramel sauce and dark chocolate ganache.
+I also garnished the tart with a drizzle of salted caramel sauce and a sprinkle of flaky salt for good measure.

-This tart has three separate recipes, but isn’t at all fussy.
-The chocolate shortbread crust comes together quickly in the food processor.
-I used a 9″ tart pan with removable bottom, like this one [here], but you could choose to make virtually any size or shape tart(lets) you want.
-(You’ll want to reduce the bake time for the crust on tartlets.)
+The chocolate shortbread crust comes together quickly in a food processor.
+I used a 10″ tart pan with removable bottom, like this one here, but you could choose to make virtually any size or shape tart(lets) you want.
+Just keep in mind that if you make little tartlets, you’ll want to reduce the bake time for the crust.
 Because the crust is frozen prior to baking, you don’t even need pie weights.

 I’ll start out by saying *of course* if you’d rather buy caramel sauce, that makes this recipe even easier to throw together.
 That said, consider making it yourself because it is yuuuuummy!
 It may seem intimidating if you’ve never done it before, but I swear, you can do it!

-I do use some chocolate extract in the ganache.
+The recipe includes some chocolate extract in the ganache.
 I highly recommend this (sometimes overlooked) extract!
 It lends amazing depth of flavor to chocolate baked goods!
-If you can’t find it in your local grocery store, you can find some [here].
-Even better, make yourself some [Homemade Chocolate Extract] for next time!
+If you can’t find it in your local grocery store, you can find some here.
+Even better, make yourself some Homemade Chocolate Extract for next time!

 Other posts you may like: